anvdavy/fcBiasData/datasets/README.md

-This folder contains datasets generated according to the rules described by (Davydenko and Goodwin, 2021, p.
-50-51):
+This folder contains datasets generated according to the rules described by (Davydenko and Goodwin, 2021, pp. 50-51):

 DataSet1.csv - 'DataSet1' (see Section 6.1, p.
 50)